apache/fury-site/docs/guide/swift/troubleshooting.md

 matching initializer.
 An external class needs an accessible zero-argument initializer and writable matching properties.

-Use a [manual serializer](manual-serializers.md) when the target does not expose that construction surface.
+Use a [custom serializer](custom-serializers.md) when the target does not expose that construction surface.

 ### Union case has multiple associated values